aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

   ) {
     super('MyJenkinsStep');

-    // This is necessary if your step accepts parametres, like environment variables,
+    // This is necessary if your step accepts parameters, like environment variables,
     // that may contain outputs from other steps.
 It doesn't matter what the
     // structure is, as long as it contains the values that may contain outputs. this.discoverReferencedOutputs({